 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Canal Fulton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Canal Fulton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Canal Fulton who work in office and administrative support (14.45%), healthcare (12.87%), and food service (11.04%).
+There are especially a lot of people living in Canal Fulton who work in office and administrative support (14.24%), food service (11.61%), and healthcare (11.21%).

-The per capita income in Canal Fulton in 2010 was $23,660, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $94,640 for a family of four.
+The per capita income in Canal Fulton in 2010 was $24,432, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $97,728 for a family of four.
 However, Canal Fulton contains both very wealthy and poor people as well.

 The most common language spoken in Canal Fulton is English.
-Other important languages spoken here include Hindi and Persian.
+Other important languages spoken here include Spanish and Hindi.